Holiday houses in Coolangatta

 From Coolangatta, there’s a spectacular walking trail that wraps around Greenmount Hill connecting Greenmount Beach to Rainbow Bay.
 From there, you can head up the hill to Point Danger, where you can put one foot down in Queensland and the other in New South Wales.
 The views at the Point Danger lookout are stunning, and it is also a great place to spot a whale during migration season.

-Top things to do in Coolangatta
+What are the top things to do in Coolangatta?

 Coolangatta Beach